jgraettinger/blog/compare-flow-and-materialize.md

 products and services.
 You should consider Flow for _integrating_ those applications, products and services.
-In the future, my hope for Flow is that it makes it a lot easier to get up and running with new tools like Materialize.
+My sincere hope for Flow is that it makes it easy to get up and running with new tools like Materialize.

 Let's get into it.